Which side of the fence am I responsible for?

 Common garden fence problems and who is responsible for them

-Whilst garden fence responsibility can be a contentious issue, the rules and laws remains largely straightforward and cover almost all possible situations, meaning you can always sort out any problems in one way or another.
+While garden fence responsibility can be a complicated issue, the rules and laws remain straightforward and cover all situations.
+This means you can always sort out any problems in one way or another.

 marin_tracker